fatflowers/rdbtools/README.md

 redis-counter
 =============

+##Introduce
+redis-counter works for a specified version of REDIS.
+It's used to analysis rdb files.

 ##Function
 redis-counter parse redis rdb file, count deleted keys, other keys and saved keys.
 Save key value pair into aof files.